 “If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his language, that goes to his heart.” ~ Nelson Mandela.

 Are you planning a trip to Japan?
 Worried about the language barrier?
 Don’t be!
-It’s easy to learn a few handy phrases in Japanese before your trip to get by.
+It’s easy to learn a few handy phrases in Japanese before your trip to get by — this is just as important as knowing what to pack for Japan.
 For quick reference, I’ve created this list of the most useful phrases in Japanese for tourists below so you don’t have to scour the internet putting together bits and pieces!

 I’m a HUGE fan of being an invisible tourist when travelling (hence the name of this blog).
-I’m also a firm believer that it’s possible to blend in when abroad by learning some local lingo.
+So much so, I’ve even written a book to help you learn how to as well!
+In the book I explain how I’m a firm believer that it’s possible to blend in when abroad by learning some local lingo.
 It has to be one of the best ways to not stand out as a stereotypical tourist.
 Read on for more!

 As a general rule with Japanese, pronounce the words by breaking them down into their syllables.
 In English and other Romance languages we tend to have letters that blend together to make some sounds.
-Japanese doesn’t really which makes pronunciation a lot easier!
+Japanese doesn’t really which makes pronunciation much easier!

 Japanese is a very syllable-based, vowel-sounding language that’s easy for English speakers to pronounce without many exceptions.
 I’ll detail each useful phrase and the most appropriate time to use them below.

 So, let’s dive into the most useful Japanese phrases for travellers:

 The famous word you’re probably already familiar with!
 Konnichiwa こんにちは is best used when meeting and greeting people.